Virginia-iGEM/igem-wikibrick/.getting_started/README.md

 [work-14]: https://raw.githubusercontent.com/Mantissa-23/VGEM-2018/master/.getting_started/images/Work-14.png "work-14"

 # 5 Why don't we just use Google Drive
-Note, you can skip this section if you believe me and trust that Git is awesome and have accepted the fact that we’re using Github.
-This section is for everyone that’s thinking “Why do I have to learn another piece of software for this synthetic biology project.”
+**Note, you can skip this section if you believe me and trust that Git is awesome and have accepted the fact that we’re using Github.
+This section is for everyone that’s thinking “Why do I have to learn another piece of software for this synthetic biology project.”**

-There are a lot of answers to this question, but the most important ones are merging, revision control, branches, blame and consistency.
+There are a lot of answers to this question, but the most important ones are _merging, revision control, branches, blame and consistency_.
 Some of these are buzzwords used by the open source/version control community, so let me define them.

-Merging is best explained by an example.
+_Merging_ is best explained by an example.
 Let’s say we have two members working on the same project at the same time.
 One team members changes a hundred or so lines of code towards the top of the file in some class definitions, another changes the main method at the bottom of the file.
 Concurrently, two other team members are working on some HTML that makes use of these files.

 Before all team members started, the project was the same; now it is different.
 If we were using Google Drive or something else like it, all 4 team members would upload their changes, and whoever was the last to upload their changes would be the one who “wins.”
 Some work would be overwritten; it would not be lost, as Google Drive retains a history of all files uploaded, however, it wouldn’t be obvious that not everyone’s changes were applied, and someone would have to go in their and manually cut and paste in the changes made.

 Git does this all automatically.
 Team members commit their changes to their local repository, and then upload (push) those changes to our Github repository.
 Git tells you if there were any problems, and walks you through how to resolve them.
 90% of the time however, its algorithms successfully merge all changes concurrently made by authors and saves everybody a lot of time and hassle.

-Revision control is the idea that any past changes to the project can be seen.
+_Revision_ control is the idea that any past changes to the project can be seen.
 This means that if you want to experiment with some code, completely break something, utterly ruin the functionality of the project, you don’t have to go through the trouble of making a backup and duplicating everything somewhere else on your machine.
 Because Git tracks the history of the entire project, if you mess something up, you can just press a button and it will restore the previous state of the project.
 This additionally means that, if you mess something up and don’t realize it until 10 days later, but you’ve made a bunch of changes you want to keep, you can rewind only the part that you messed up, and keep all of the changes that you’ve already made.

 In comparison, Google Drive has rough, automatic revision control that isn’t explicit.
 I’m pretty sure it also deletes revisions past a certain date.

-Branches are related to this.
+_Branches_ are related to this.
 Branching is the idea that multiple team members can work on different versions of the project at the same time, upload their changes independently of one another, and then merge them down the line into one, consistent, holistic project.
 This is a bit of an advanced concept, and it may be hard to see the difference between it and merging.
 Shoot me a message if you want further clarification, otherwise trust me in saying that it’s extremely valuable.

-Blame is the concept of being aware of who made what change and who contributed what work.
+_Blame_ is the concept of being aware of who made what change and who contributed what work.
 When it comes to code, Google Drive only tracks whoever uploaded the last change.
 Because of the way that Git works, it tracks every contribution everyone has ever made to every single line of code in the entire project.

 This both allows you to see who has contributed the most (vital for paying people reasonable amounts of money for their work), and who is causing problems in the code.
 You can see exactly when and where someone broke something.
 Or when and where someone fixed something.

-Lastly, consistency.
+Lastly, *consistency*.
 Because Google Drive allows anyone with access to the drive to make a change, someone may do something that you don’t like without you realizing, breaking something that was important to you.
 Or you may do something stupid and break something without realizing it.

 Reversing these changes is hard.
 Figuring out why problems are occurring is harder.
 Git is consistent in that you always have access to a working code base, even if people have made changes, because you can just rewind time, or switch to a branch that you know is working.
 In Google Drive, everyone is working with the work-in-progress, fresh-out-of-the-oven, gooey, sticky code that everyone's gotten their hands on.
 There is no isolation, and so things are more likely to break.